louis-langholtz/PlayRho/Box2D/Testbed/README.md

 [GLEW](http://glew.sourceforge.net) is an Open Source library that the Testbed depends on.

+Currently the source code for GLEW is included in the Box2D source code distribution.
+This has been built on the following build setups:
+- Windows using MSVS2017 and the included Solution, and
+- OS X using Xcode and the XCode Project file.

+Alternatively...

 Here are steps that I've used to download and build this library:
 1. Get GLEW.